grahamvickers/FIP_campaign/README.md

 * Big thanks to [Trevor](https://github.com/Trevor-FanshaweC) for teaching us the necessary JS library and it's functions to complete this project.

 * Also shoutout to [Pan](https://github.com/spiderPan) for teaching us PHP and helping us understand API's and how to manipulate the data.
-Aswell as loggin user in and out.
+Aswell as creating a functional CMS.

+##License

+MIT